engineyard/ey-docs/pages/add-redis-to-your-application.md

 2. Uncomment `require_recipe "redis"` from the main cookbook (`main/recipes/default.rb`).
 3. Add a utility instance named "redis" to your application.
-4. Upload and apply the recipes to your environment
+4. Upload and apply the recipes to your environment:

         $ ey recipes upload -e <environment_name>
         $ ey recipes apply -e <environment_name>